Unlock Scanned PDFs: A Guide to Accurate OCR Translation

 A foolproof user experience

-• Ready to use upon upload: Simply drag and drop your scanned PDF file onto the webpage.
+• Upload and go: Just drag your scanned PDF file onto the webpage.

 • Lightning-fast processing: Even files with hundreds of pages can be completed efficiently in a short time.